What We Do: Initiatives

 These two grazing allotments fully encompass the Perry Mesa Archaeological District, which is listed on the National Register of Historic Places.
 Archaeologists recognize that the undeveloped expanses of Perry Mesa contain one of the best-preserved late prehistoric settlement systems in the Southwest.
 This understanding led President Bill Clinton and Secretary of the Interior Bruce Babbitt to establish the Agua Fria National Monument on the BLM portion of the District.

 The archaeological record of Perry Mesa exemplifies a pattern that occurred throughout central Arizona in the thirteenth through fifteenth centuries.
 Groups moved from valleys to upland areas, where they aggregated into relatively large pueblo villages and devoted considerable attention to defense and long-distance trade.
 On Perry Mesa, hundreds of archaeological sites exist within a distinctive natural landscape.
-Most recently, Arizona State University has launched its Legacies on the Landscape project to investigate prehistoric land use on the mesa.
+Most recently, Arizona State University conducted its Legacies on the Landscape project to investigate prehistoric land use on the mesa.

 To learn more about this process, visit the planning website.